InsertKoinIO/koin/docs/reference/koin-android/viewmodel.md

 * `getActivityViewModel()` - directly get the shared ViewModel instance

 :::note
-The `sharedViewModel` is deprecated in faor of `activityViewModel()` functions.
+The `sharedViewModel` is deprecated in favor of `activityViewModel()` functions.
 The naming of this last one is more explicit.
 :::

 Just declare the ViewModel only once: